Kansas State University

 Manhattan campus computer labs

 Do you need to use a computer?
-Many options are available at the computing labs across K-State’s Manhattan campus.
+There are many options available at the computing labs across K-State’s Manhattan campus:

 • Cardwell Hall Math/Physics Library — Room 105